After Any New Loss… How to Find Yourself Again

 What do I need in this moment?

 Notice how instead of criticizing yourself, you focus on what you need.
-This is necessary because when you feel lost, you need love.
+This is necessary because when you feel lost and you’re out of your comfort zone, you need love.

 We find our way with self esteem, self-compassion, and self-love.